XperiaBrickers-10IV/updater_device/guides/tulip.md

 ⚠️Check Release notes in case dirty flashing isn't supported over a specific build, also, use the OTA updater, if you're having issues with it then follow these steps⚠️

-• Boot to latest PE Recovery
+• Boot to latest official TWRP Recovery
-• Select Apply Update and flash rom from ADB sideload
+• Flash latest build
 • Reboot to recovery
 • Flash latest firmware (Skip if you already have it)
 • Reboot to system